sdetweil/wyoming-google/README.md

 ## create the Google api Credentials file
 open the [Cloud Cloud Console](https://console.cloud.google.com/welcome)

-you must create a billing account, for charging any usage overages. select the billing topic from the hamburger menu  next to **Google Cloud** see https://cloud.google.com/speech-to-text/pricing for current plans and pricing
+you must create a billing account, for charging any usage overages. <br>
+select the billing topic from the hamburger menu  next to **Google Cloud**<br>
+see https://cloud.google.com/speech-to-text/pricing for current plans and pricing<br>

 click the Projects dropdown, and dialog will open, with **New Project**  in the top right to create a new project, or select an existing project from the list